 Streamflow Statistics Tables:

-- The equivalent years of record are shown in the fourth column.
+- The equivalent years of record are shown in the fourth column, if available.
 These values indicate the length of time that a streamgaging station would need to be operated at the ungaged site to obtain an estimate of the streamflow statistic that is equal in accuracy to the estimate provided by the regression equation.

 - Values in the fourth through sixth columns are not available for some equations in some regions.
-They also will not be shown for estimates in a region when the values for any of the basin characteristics are outside of the Min and Max values shown in the Basin Characteristics tables.
+Indicators of errors will not be shown for estimates in a region when the values for any of the basin characteristics are outside of the Min and Max values shown in the Basin Characteristics tables.

 Area-Averaged Streamflow Statistics Tables:

-- The information shown in the table is very similar to a normal streamflow statistics table.
+- The information shown in the area-averaged table is very similar to a normal streamflow statistics table.

 - The estimates are obtained by multiplying the estimated flow for each region by the drainage area for each region, summing these values, and then dividing by the total drainage area.
 Prediction errors and equivalent years of record are computed by the same weighting method.